grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* On the other, you could have Hemi do the questioning (gently) and have Percy be insistent that she's right.
 		* Might make for more interesting dialog
 		* and Percy is NOT always right, just most of the time.
-* [X] Sort out the accent for Chips
-	* like feckin instead of fuckin
-	* make it more lady-like: imagine an Irish farmer's wife with a foul tongue.
-	* Maybe it's just something simple and non-specific, using compounds, or dropped h's or something
-	* maybe it's too star treky cliche to have an engineer with an accent?
-	* The name Chips doesn't feel like it's working
-* [X] Maybe Hemi is the one character who doesn't (normally/ever) curse?
-	* Chips: curses all the time
-	* Shakes: a lot
-	* Percy: When she's pissed
-	* Hemi: never
 * [ ] Add?
 "They were only 100 meters under water, some people could kick a ball that distance"
 * [ ] Add?
 "The way sound travels underwater is complex, sometimes almost magical."
 * [ ] Go back and hit the symbolism of the boat landed on the mountaintop a little harder.